Alonso hits two HRs, Mets beat Marlins 5-3 - WHIZ News

 QUICK RECOVERY

 The game had additional significance for Marlins second baseman Jazz Chisholm Jr. because the club promoted it as Bahamian Heritage Day.
-But the prospects of the Bahamian native playing looked bleak after back spasms forced him to leave in the sixth inning Friday.
-Chisholm recovered sufficiently and doubled in four at bats.
+Chisholm was at risk of missing the game after back spasms forced him to exit early Friday, but he recovered sufficiently and had a double Saturday.
+The Bahamanian star had 100 guests on his ticket list.

+“For sure.
+I heard everybody in the stands,” Chisholm said.
+“I heard my grandma.
+I think I saw her do that wheel thing when I hit the double.
+It was great today, just to have everyone here.”

 TRAINER’S ROOM